ETHZ-RobotX/smb_mission_planner/README.md

 - `utils`: collection of utilities which are frequently used by mission states.
 These can be a wrapper to switch controller, sending moveit a specific plan or recording a waypoint-based navigation mission.

+#### Constructing a State Machine
+A mission plan (state machine) defines the connections (transitions) between different states.
+The mission plan is implemented as a `smach` state machine.

+The proposed workflow for planning a navigation mission could be as follows:

+1. Record mission data by using the `mission_recorder`
+2. Create a plan for your missions in the `mission_plan`
+3. Execute your missions by using the `mission_planner`

+Each of these steps is explained in detail in the upcoming sections.

 ## Record missions

 ### Basic Features